 The Black Scholes Model: An Options Pricing Formula

-This mathematical formula is also known as the Black-Scholes-Merton (BSM) Model, and it won the prestigious Nobel Prize in economics for its groundbreaking work in pricing options.
+This mathematical formula is also known as the Black-Scholes-Merton (BSM) Model.
+It won the prestigious Nobel Prize for economics in 1997 for its groundbreaking work in pricing options.

-In this article, we will look at the basics of the formula to gain a better understanding of what it is and how it works.
+In this article, we will look at the basics of the formula to better understand what it is and how it works.
 By the end of this article, you should have a foundation in how to price options using the Black Scholes Model.